SutuSebastian/20forms-20designs/README.md

 ### ✅ Implemented Libraries

+All libraries implement the same 20 forms with identical content, labels, and field structures.
+The **React (No CSS)** implementation serves as the canonical reference — every other library's forms match its exact structure and text content, differing only in styling and component usage.

 | Library                                                 | Theme Support | Repository                                                        |
 | ------------------------------------------------------- | ------------- | ----------------------------------------------------------------- |
 | [Blueprint](https://blueprintjs.com/)                   | ✅ Light/Dark | [GitHub](https://github.com/palantir/blueprint)                   |